Liang-Ding/pyCAPLunar/SGT_utils/readme.txt

-The following step is to build the SGT database using the SPECFEM_Cartesian package.
+The following steps are to build the SGT database using the SPECFEM_Cartesian package.

 The current version of the SPECFEM_Cartesian package used in this package: v2.0.2 The later versions of the SPECFEM_Cartesian package might work well.